-A certificate of employment which mentions in particular the employee's right to the continuation of "health" cover and "employee benefits" he/ she benefited from in his/her previous company.
+A certificate of employment which mentions in particular the employee's right to the continuation of " health " cover and " employee benefits " he/she benefited from in his/her previous company.

-A certificate for the employment agency, a duplicate of which must be sent directly by the employer to the employment agency.
+A certificate for the employment agency witch is also sent to the employment agency via the DSN.